SocialGouv/monitorer/docs/getting-started.md

 - A web application rendering the dashboard as well as the administration part.

-Once deployed, the worker is checking each web service listed in the [configuration](configuration.md) and run their related expectations, which can be run against an HTML source or a JSON response.
-If the web service is not able to respond or one of the expectations is not met, the service will be considered as going down, which will trigger a call to the webhook URLs.
+Once deployed, the worker is checking each web service listed in the [configuration](configuration.md) and run their related expectations, which can be run against HTML and JSON responses.

+Any of the following conditions will consider the web service as going down, triggering a call to the webhook URLs:

+- The web service URI is unreachable.
+- The request exceeded the [timeout](configuration.md#timeout-number).
+- One of the [web service expectations](configuration.md#expectations-arrayobject) is not met.

 ## Setup